Constraining black hole parameters with the precessing jet nozzle of M87*: Spherical orbits

+Note that $\mathcal{R}(r)$ depends on the Carter constant, which has a close relation with the tilt angle $\zeta$.
+Therefore, it is actually dependent of $\zeta$.
+The constant radius orbits require

 where the prime symbol denotes the derivative with respect to $r$.
-From above equation, we can determine the energy and angular momentum corresponding to a circular orbit with a given radius $r$.
+From above equation, we can determine the energy and angular momentum corresponding to an orbit with a given radius $r$.
 The explicit form of these quantities is omitted for brevity.
-Additionally, the stability of the circular orbit is determined by the value of $\mathcal{R}''$.
-Specifically, a negative value of $\mathcal{R}''$ corresponds to a stable circular orbit, while a positive value indicates an unstable one.
+Additionally, the stability of these orbits is determined by the value of $\mathcal{R}''$.
+Specifically, a negative value of $\mathcal{R}''$ corresponds to a stable orbit, while a positive value indicates an unstable one.

-We present the variations of the angular momentum, energy, and Carter constant as a function of the radius of the circular orbits in Fig. \ref{ppVefff}.
+We present the variations of the angular momentum, energy, and Carter constant as a function of the radius of the spherical orbits in Fig. \ref{ppVefff}.
 Notably, both the angular momentum and energy exhibit non-monotonic behaviors, as illustrated in Figs. \ref{Veffa}, \ref{Veffb}, \ref{Veffd}, and \ref{Veffe}.
-Taking the stability into account, we represent stable circular orbits with solid curves and unstable circular orbits with dashed curves.
-It is worth noting that these two types of orbits are connected by the ISCOs.
-The unstable circular orbits possess a minimum radius, leading the energy and angular momentum to diverge towards positive infinity.
-In contrast, the stable circular orbits originate from the ISCO and extend towards radial infinity.
-It is worth noting that the energy of the stable circular orbits is always bounded below 1.
+Taking the stability into account, we represent stable spherical orbits with solid curves and unstable spherical orbits with dashed curves.
+It is worth noting that these two types of orbits are connected by the ISSOs.
+The unstable spherical orbits possess a minimum radius, leading the energy and angular momentum to diverge towards positive infinity.
+In contrast, the stable spherical orbits originate from the ISSO and extend towards radial infinity.
+It is worth noting that the energy of the stable spherical orbits is always bounded below 1.
 Moreover, as the tilt angle $\zeta$ increases, the absolute value of the angular momentum $l$ decreases, and the energy decreases for retrograde orbits but increases for prograde orbits.
 Notably, as illustrated in Figs. \ref{Veffc} and \ref{Vefff}, the Carter constant $Q$ always vanishes for $\zeta=0$, while it takes positive values for non-zero $\zeta$.
-In the case of unstable circular orbits, $Q$ decreases as the radius increases, whereas it increases for stable circular orbits.
-These findings provide novel insights into the behavior of the Carter constant for the circular orbits.
+In the case of unstable spherical orbits, $Q$ decreases as the radius increases, whereas it increases for stable spherical orbits.
+These findings provide novel insights into the behavior of the Carter constant for the spherical orbits.